 Massachusetts Resources

 The brownfield program in MA is currently managed regionally.
-The regional offices by community can be found here and the respective brownfield contacts in the table below.
+The regional offices by community can be found here, and the respective brownfield contacts are listed in the table below.

 Southeast Regional Office, Lakeville Angela Gallagher angela.gallagher@state.ma.us